by John Ellis

 Throughout the evening, the audience responses were much deeper than momentary reflexes.
 The fear was real, and it carried forward.
 The need to continuously protect oneself from threats that were known to be “fake” existed because the stakes for the audience were high; the psychological protection afforded by “traditional” theatre forms had been stripped away.
 The world of imagination was allowed (and encouraged) to bleed into the world of reality.

 With the understanding that haunted houses operate with specific forms that do tap into instinctual responses, I mention Universal Studio’s Halloween Horror Nights because it presents a ready-made example of how changing the forms changes the audiences’ experience.
 I believe that’s undeniable.
+However, I have a personal anecdote from my theatre making days that illustrates my point.

 Partly responding to the problems uncovered by Nietzsche’s criticisms of Kant, Edward Bullough penned his famous essay “Psychical Distance as a Factor in Art and an Aesthetic Principle” in 1912.
 In it, he wrote: